devsecopsmaturitymodel/DevSecOps-MaturityModel/README.md

 # Donations

-You are using the model or you are inspired by it, want to help but don't want to create pull requests?
+If you are using the model or you are inspired by it, want to help but don't want to create pull requests?
 You can donate at the [OWASP Project Wiki Page](https://owasp.org/donate/?reponame=www-project-devsecops-maturity-model&title=OWASP+Devsecops+Maturity+Model).
 Donations might be used for the design of logos/images/design or travels.

 # License